The

 the entire way up.

-pouring concrete over the opening.
+up by pouring concrete over the opening.
+Forget what I said.
+These guys

 In